 - These are definitely not the slips for women of yesteryear, which functioned only to avoid static cling and transparency.
 A full slip basically looks like a dress.
 It can be strapless or have spaghetti or regular straps.
 A half slip just looks like a skirt and helps hold in the hips and thighs

 - Opt for a high-waisted version if you’re worried about stomach fat.

 - The most troublesome thing about these slips is that it makes you feel like a tightly wrapped mummy, unable to use your legs.
-You MUST find one with lycra and spandex in order to combat this walking disability.
+You must find one with lycra and spandex in order to combat this walking disability.
 If you still feel confined, I recommend just sticking with the mid-thigh shapers.

 6. Slimmer Thongs

 This style is a great example of how girdles have evolved.
 If you enjoy wearing low-rise jeans or pants, slimmer thongs are a great choice.
 On the bottom part, it looks like a regular thong, but it comes with a control top compression panel for slimming purposes.
-Personally, I’m not a fan of thongs, but I know they’re a staple in many women’s undergarment collection.
+Personally, I’m not a fan of thongs, but I know they’re a staple in many women’s undergarment collections.

-I have excitedly purchased an embarrassing amount of girdles, with a lot of disappointment.
+I have excitedly purchased an embarrassing amount of girdles with a lot of disappointment.
 No doubt about it, modern shapewear has come a long way since the old, vintage style.
 I still remember watching my grandmother get her daily workout trying to slither her way into her girdle and corset.
 She then had to strap the whole ensemble together, with snaps sticking out all over the place.